danialias/EasyJNI-Axmol/README.md

 **Adaptation of EasyJNI for Axmol Engine.
 Original work by Victor Komarov.**

-Here's an example.
+Example of use.
 Suppose we have a Java class

 ```java
 class Logger {